Lars Nootbaar Player Props: Cardinals vs. Marlins

 Lars Nootbaar At The Plate

-- Nootbaar is batting .255 with nine doubles, five home runs and 32 walks.
+- Nootbaar has nine doubles, five home runs and 33 walks while hitting .256.

-- Looking at the 52 games he has played this season, he's hit a home run in five of them (9.6%), and in 2.2% of his trips to the dish.
+- He has homered in five games this year (9.4%), leaving the park in 2.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.